This is an automatic translation generated by artificial intelligence. May contain errors.

 branch: master

-- In the Git provider selector, choose GitLab
+In the Git provider selector, choose GitLab.

-- Select the appropriate repository and Team
+Select the repository and the appropriate Team.

-- Configure the sitename as
+Configure the sitename as

-- Select the correct branch (in our case, master)
+Select the correct branch (in our case, master).

 baseURL = “https://ofilibre.netlify.app”